jossgamerYT156/Lilly_DWM_Titus_Modification/README.md

   - hide vacant tags
   - warp v2
   - winicon
+(More notes: These all stay the same, i will change some keybinds and some other things regarding BSD compatibility and portability for my personal PC and personal usage.)
 ❕ Some patches are rewritten or modified to work together.
 </details>